elmodaddyb/gerbera-integration/README.md

 ## Gerbera ui

+The **gerbera ui** docker container downloads the UI integration test suite, _based in NodeJS_ and runs the test suite.
+The container relies on **gerbera-core** and other selenium containers to run the UI test suite.

 ```
 $ docker build -t elmodaddyb/gerbera-ui -f Dockerfile.ui .
 $ docker run --net=gerbera --name gerbera-ui elmodaddyb/gerbera-ui
 ```

 ## Gerbera media

+The **gerbera media** docker container downloads simple example `mp3` and `mp4` content to allow for addition of the content to the **gerbera core** container.
+The **gerbera ui** test suite references this content to perform an integration test that asserts adding content is successful.

 ```
 $ docker build -t elmodaddyb/gerbera-media -f Dockerfile.media .